louistrue/IfcFlow-Docs/README.md

 ## About

-This repository contains **only the documentation website** for [IFC Flow Map](https://github.com/louistrue/ifc-flow-map) - a visual node-based tool for exploring and automating BIM data workflows.
+This repository contains **only the documentation website** for [IFCflow](https://github.com/louistrue/ifc-flow) - a visual node-based tool for exploring and automating BIM data workflows.
 The main project repository is separate.

 ## Features